app-icon

 Yaya Toure (Image Credit: X/@ManCity)

 In his prime, Yaya Toure was reminiscent of a perfect box-to-box midfielder, known for his long-range shooting, line-breaking passes, darting runs inside the opposition penalty area & leadership qualities.
-The Ivorian won every major trophy a footballer can win during an unforgettable club career, but his achievements with Manchester City made him one of the best Man City players of all time.
-Be it the Champions League, or English Premier League, La Liga, or the FA Cup, he has won it all.
+He won every major trophy a footballer can win during an unforgettable club career, but his achievements with Manchester City made him one of the best Man City players of all time.
+Be it the Champions League, the English Premier League, La Liga, or the FA Cup, he has won it all.
 He is one of the few midfielders in the history of football to score over 100 goals in his club career.

 The legendary midfielder also achieved AFCON glory in 2015 with the Ivory Coast national football team.
-His impactful runs deeper, as along with Kun Aguero & David Silva, he was the cornerstone on which City's dominance was built.
+Toure's impactful runs deeper, as along with Kun Aguero & David Silva, he was the cornerstone on which City's dominance was built.
 Fought racism head-on & also mentored young African talents at City’s academy, which is hailed as one of the best football academies.
 Post-retirement, the 4-time African player of the year took coaching gigs in Ukraine & Russia with the aim to break barriers for African managers.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won